AI/ML Projects

 Click to view the Research Report

-This project aims to improve a text-to-image model called AttnGAN in terms of textual understanding and training efficiency.
+This project aimed to improve a text-to-image model AttnGAN in terms of textual understanding and training efficiency.

-• Verified that Trans_AttnGAN achieved comparable performance to AttnGAN with roughly half the total training time on the CUB-200 dataset
+• Verified that Trans_AttnGAN achieved comparable performance to AttnGAN with roughly half of the total training time on the CUB-200 dataset.

 Music Genre Classifier Paper